The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model

-The constant $C$ can be set to $0$ if one considers an inflationary spacetime \cite{bms}.
-Furthermore, on an FLRW background, we have that during inflation, $a \sim \exp (H\, t)$, with $H = H_I \simeq {\rm constant}$ the approximately constant Hubble parameter, for which the cosmological data imply~\cite{Planck:2018vyg}:
+The constant $C$ can be set to $0$ if one considers an inflationary spacetime~\cite{bms}.
+Furthermore, on~an FLRW background, we have that during inflation $a \sim \exp (H\, t)$, with~$H = H_I \simeq constant$ representing the approximately constant Hubble parameter , for which the cosmological data imply the following~\cite{Planck:2018vyg}: